 PrayerPoints is a chronicle of God working on my heart and mind.
 It is always a process.
 Sometimes fun but sometimes hard.

 I am American born with Hungarian blood.
 I make plenty of mistakes but I am forgiven.
-I love to connect with people in a variety of ways.
+Each day is an adventure and I love to connect with people in a variety of ways.

 There are things we have control over and things we don’t.